-Yoghurt is one of the most important components of the modern Turkish diet and, certainly in my experience, there is rarely a table where it isn’t featured in some form or other; as part of a main dish, or as a dip mixed with a copious amount of chopped herbs, in a dessert or even as a drink (ayran, a refreshing blend of plain yogurt, ice-cold water and salt ).
-On Mondays, our evening meal consists of various small plates of leftover salads, rice dishes and hummus (when I cook, I always make enough for 6-8 people so we have stuff in the fridge for unexpected guests and healthy lunches on the run).
-On days like these, I will make a yoghurt-based dish that is designed to cut through the rainbow of flavours; it’s always fresh from the tub and mixed up with whatever I have in the house, including the jugs of fresh dill, mint and parsley I keep on my kitchen window sill.
+Yoghurt is one of the most important components of the modern Turkish diet and, certainly in my experience, there is rarely a table where it isn’t featured in some form or other; as part of a main dish, or as a dip mixed with a copious amount of chopped herbs, in a dessert or even as a drink – ayran, a refreshing blend of plain yogurt, ice-cold water and salt.
+On Mondays, our evening meal consists of various small plates of salads, rice dishes, hummus and a yoghurt-based dish that is designed to cut through the rainbow of flavours.
+It’s always fresh from the tub (I buy it by the litre) and mixed up with whatever I have in the fridge including the jugs of fresh dill, mint and parsley I keep on my kitchen window sill.
 There’s a Turkish proverb that states that ‘every man has his own style of eating yoghurt’ meaning that others may have a different way of doing things so we should learn to be tolerant.
 So, I might call this Turkish yoghurt but it may not be that Turkish in essence.
 Or maybe it is.
 It’s certainly inspired by the dozens of mezze-style feasts that we’ve shared with friends in and around Istanbul.
-You get my point.
-Anyway, here’s the recipe for the version I’ve just made for tonight’s table.

 250g good quality Turkish yoghurt (Greek yoghurt is also fine)